 |---|---|---|

-| Assembly | 4.3 | Manageable, but more steps than the no-assembly sofas |
+| Assembly | 4.3 | Manageable setup, but it took more work than the others |

-| Cooling / Breathability | 3.7 | Comfortable, but not especially airy |
+| Cooling / Breathability | 3.7 | Comfortable, though not especially airy |

-| Seat Comfort | 4.4 | Plush and easy to settle into for long TV sessions |
+| Seat Comfort | 4.4 | Plush and easy to settle into for long sessions |

-| Back Support | 4.0 | Comfortable, but needs a pillow for more lumbar shape |
+| Back Support | 4.0 | Comfortable, but better with a lumbar pillow |

-| Seat Depth Fit | 4.0 | Best for average-to-taller; petite users may want a back pillow |
+| Seat Depth Fit | 4.0 | Best for average-to-taller sitters; petite users may want a pillow |

 | Durability | 4.1 | Felt stable through repeated daily use |

-| Ease of Cleaning | 3.9 | Typical fabric upkeep; spot-cleaning takes patience |
+| Ease of Cleaning | 3.9 | Typical fabric upkeep; spot cleaning takes patience |

-| Layout Practicality | 4.2 | Size worked well in standard living rooms |
+| Layout Practicality | 4.2 | Easy to place in a standard living room |

-| Value | 4.3 | Strong comfort-per-dollar |
+| Value | 4.3 | Strong comfort-per-dollar in our test window |

 | Overall Score | 4.1 | Plush and crowd-pleasing, with relaxed support |